Quantum state tomography of qutrits by single-photon counting with imperfect measurements: Introduction

 \section{Introduction}

 Quantum state tomography (QST) aims at determining the accurate representation of a physical system.
-This can be done by repeating various measurements, provided that the source continues to produce identical copies of an unknown quantum state.
+This can be done by repeating various measurements, provided the source continues to produce identical copies of an unknown quantum state.
+The ability to efficiently achieve the complete knowledge of a quantum system is relevant to the development of modern quantum technologies \cite{Horodecki2021}.

 In particular, photonic tomography relies on the ability to measure a specific number of counts for each type of measurement \cite{Altepeter2005}.
 The obtained photon counts are used to determine the probabilities corresponding to selected measurement settings.
-From a mathematical point of view, the quantum state that best describes the observed state can be derived from the probability formula, which is called the Born's rule \cite{Born1955}.
+From a mathematical point of view, the quantum state that best describes the observed system can be derived from the probability formula, which is called the Born's rule \cite{Born1955}.

-In general, any quantum measurement is described by an operator $ Z_{m} $.
+In general, any quantum measurement is described by a collection of operators $\{Z_{m}\}$.
 Assuming we measure quantum state $ \ket{\Psi}\in\mathcal{H} $, the probability of the outcome $m$ is given as:

 Let us introduce: